 “I… urge you to walk in a manner worthy of the calling to which you have been called, with all humility and gentleness, with patience, bearing with one another in love, eager to maintain the unity of the Spirit in the bond of peace.
 There is one body and one Spirit—just as you were called to the one hope that belongs to your call— one Lord, one faith, one baptism, one God and Father of all, who is over all and through all and in all.”
 Ephesians 5:1-5

 We are quickly united in one Spirit when we meet each other in the presence of God and see each other through our Lord’s eyes.
 This happens through authentic prayer & worship.
-We unite with God we find ourselves in unison with each other.
+We unite with God and find ourselves in unison with each other!
 This is harmony rather than uniformity – releasing each to fulfil their part.
-When we embrace and collaborate across gender, denomination, age groups, ethnicity, language and cultural diversity, we feel the Lord’s pleasure and see His power released effectively to all the people groups we represent.
+When we embrace and collaborate across gender, denomination, age groups, ethnicity, language and cultural diversity, we feel the Lord’s enormous pleasure and see His power released extraordinarily to all the people groups we represent.

-- Groups regularly (e.g. weekly) and as the Spirit leads, prayer walk in the local community to see the needs and strengths of the people, flora and fauna.
+- Groups need to regularly (e.g. weekly) and as the Spirit leads, prayer walk in the local community to see the needs and strengths of the people, flora and fauna.
 As God leads, engage with the community.

-- The one church is evident to the community when the Body of Christ in a region unites to pray & worship openly in public spaces (parks, workplaces, cafes etc).
-Examples include Prayer Breakfasts, Christmas carol events and spontaneous prophetic prayer walking events.
+- The one church is evident to the community when the Body of Christ in a region unites to pray & worship openly in public spaces -parks, workplaces, cafes for Prayer Breakfasts, Christmas carol and Easter events.

 - The spiritual influence of the one church in the city grows when local churches collaborate to host united public regional gatherings e.g. a day of corporate prayer & worship in the region each 3 months.

-- Groups host regional gathering places – Houses of Prayer for All People Groups provide ongoing community prayer altars.
+- Regional gathering places – Houses of Prayer for All People Groups provide ongoing community prayer altars.

 - Through online prayer rooms we are able to gather on a daily basis across our nation to pray for Australia.
 Join us online via Prayer Call.